-Ducts in the ceiling are enclosed in a drywall chase, as visible in the client supplied photo.
+Ducts in the ceiling are enclosed in a drywall chase, as visible in the client-supplied photo.
 There is no insulation around the ducts.

-The assembly with Sonopan panels installed by the client’s contractor is not included in the list of acoustically tested assemblies by Sonopan manufacturer.
+The assembly with Sonopan panels installed by the client’s contractor is not included in the list of acoustically tested assemblies by the Sonopan manufacturer.
 However, their website is misleading.
 It appears to imply that this assembly is acceptable.

 Noise reduction test

 I have performed a quick and straightforward noise reduction test.
 The test result was close to the noise reduction value obtained by the approximate simulation of the ceiling assembly.
 The simulation also indicated that the sound transmission class of the existing ceiling is STC 35, which is low.

 Basement soundproofing improvements